 User reviews from third-party sites usually revolve around Wix as a site builder, not an ecommerce platform.
 Most of them validate Wix as the best website builder they have ever worked with.
 Most feedback about creative freedom is polarized—some love it while others prefer a more structured approach to design.

-Methodology—How We Evaluated Shopify vs Wix
+Methodology—How I Evaluated Wix vs Shopify

-To help you decide which ecommerce platform is best for your store, we compared Shopify and Wix based on price, ease of use, store builder and design tools, inventory management, and sales tools.
-We also added our own expert opinion based on years of experience testing different ecommerce platforms:
+To help you decide which ecommerce platform is best for your store, I compared Shopify versus Wix based on price, ease of use, store builder and design tools, inventory management, and sales tools.
+I also built demo stores on each platform for an apples-to-apples comparison and spent hundreds of hours monitoring and evaluating them for platform updates since I started evaluating ecommerce platforms in 2018.

 15% of Overall Score

 We considered the price point of each base plan that offers a complete online store, the plans available as your business grows, and payment processing options—including fees, flexibility, and one-click checkout options.
-Although Wix offers a lower price point, Shopify provides more value in all pricing tiers.

 20% of Overall Score

-We considered how easy it is to build and maintain a professional and attractive online store, including available templates, customization options, free domain, and secure sockets layer (SSL) certificates; unlimited storage and bandwidth options; and built-in SEO tools and site analytics.
 Wix provides a more intuitive website builder and hundreds of free templates to choose from.
 Shopify recently upgraded its website editing tool, as well, and it will be interesting to see how it plays out once the update has been rolled out across all of its templates.

 25% of Overall Score

 We looked at what kind of product assortments and marketing features Shopify and Wix provide and if they offer tools for in-store and mobile selling.
 We also considered if they have built-in integrations for additional sales channels (such as social media and marketplaces), consolidated shipping options, and Payment Card Industry (PCI) compliance.
-Shopify wins here, providing better inventory and shipping tools for small businesses.

 20% of Overall Score

-Online stores operate 24/7, so we prioritized platforms that offer 24/7 customer support and have multiple customer touchpoints, such as phone, email, and chat.
 Both Wix and Shopify are tied in ease of use (building an online store and store management), but Shopify has an edge as it offers support to its customers.

 20% of Overall Score

 We considered overall value, quality of features, popularity/customer satisfaction, and ease of use.
 We also took into account our own experience working with each platform and feedback from businesses who use each system.
-Shopify beats Wix in our expert review because of its popularity and industry-leading innovations.

 Meet the Experts